catherinecerezo/chatroomchat/README.md

 - access the folder in Git bash where you saved the files for example:
 Downloads > Chatroom > Chat
-- intall express and socket.io using the npm command in Githab
+- install express and socket.io using the npm command in Githab
 - initialize the code by typing: node server.js
 - open Google Chrome